duk3luk3/lerlacher.de/posts/tutorials/2013-09-29-my-email-setup.markdown

     virtual_mailbox_maps = pgsql:/etc/postfix/pgsql/mailboxes.cf
     virtual_maps = pgsql:/etc/postfix/pgsql/virtual.cf

 This config sets up the virtual mailboxes as a fallback if mails cannot be delivered to a local luser.
-The local_recipient_maps option specifies all addresses that postfix accepts mail for.
+The `local_recipient_map`s option specifies all addresses that postfix accepts mail for.
 All other mail is rejected.
-This is an important setting because it avoids so-called backscatter.
-If postfix cannot determine all valid users immediately, like when local_recipients_maps is unset, it will accept mail and then send a non-delivery notice later.
+This is an important setting because it avoids so-called backscatter: If postfix cannot determine all valid users immediately, like when `local_recipient_maps` is unset, it will accept mail and then send a non-delivery notice later.
 These non-delivery notices usually hit innocent people whose addresses have been spoofed in spam and scam mails.

 The pgsql config looks like this: